Answers to Workers’ Compensation Questions From a Columbus Attorney

 - Can I appeal a denied workers' compensation claim?

-Who is responsible for filing an Ohio workers’ compensation claim?
+Who files an Ohio workers’ compensation claim?

 Do I qualify for workers’ compensation benefits?

 Unfortunately, the answer is not so simple.
-Workers' compensation laws are very complex and it is advised to work with an experienced Columbus workers compensation attorney.
+Workers' compensation laws are very complex and it is sensible to work with an experienced Columbus workers compensation attorney.
 It really does depend on your individual situation.
 Please call our office at (614) 334-4649.

 What kind of injuries are covered by workers’ compensation?